rrumale/machine-learning-live-labs/oml-services/oml-notebook-and-automl-ui/oml-notebook-and-automl-ui.md

-## Task 2: Use AutoML from Autonomous Database
+## Task 2: Use AutoML UI from Autonomous Database

 * Go to the Main menu on the top left side near the Oracle Machine Learning icon.
 ![AutoML-menu](images/automl-screenshot-X06.jpg)